pconrad-fb/markdown/markdown-dreams/docs/tools/tools-editors.md

 ### Byword

-[Byword](https://bywordapp.com/) (macOS/iOS) provides syntax highlighting and an in-app preview, letting you exprt to a few formats or publish directly to Medium, WorkPress, Blogger, Tumblr, and Evernote.
+[Byword](https://bywordapp.com/) (macOS/iOS) provides syntax highlighting and an in-app preview, letting you export to a few formats or publish directly to Medium, WorkPress, Blogger, Tumblr, and Evernote.

 ### Caret